Geometric Height on Flag Varieties in Positive Characteristic: Introduction

 \subsection{Acknowledgments}

-We sincerely thank Dr. Binggang Qu for his invaluable advice and support on this work.
-This research also stems from the 2024 Algebra and Number Theory Summer School held at Peking University.
-We are deeply grateful to the organizers for their efforts and hospitality.
+We are grateful to Dr. Binggang Qu for his invaluable advice and support during the 2024 Algebra and Number Theory Summer School at Peking University.
+We also thank the organizers for bringing participants together and for their warm hospitality.
+The first author additionally thanks Prof. Jiu-Kang Yu for thoughtful comments.
+This work was largely written during the first author’s graduate study at The Chinese University of Hong Kong.